Dealing with Americollect – Are They Really “Ridiculously Nice”?

 It’s dragging down your credit score and making other lenders question your willingness or ability to repay obligations with them.

-If you have a collection account from Americollect on your credit report, or you receive a phone call or written correspondence from them, you’ll need to deal with them.
+If you have a collection account from Americollect on your credit report, you’ll need to deal with them.

 Who is Americollect?